yuhuixu1993/PC-DARTS/README.md

 ## Introduction

 **PC-DARTS** is a memory-efficient differentiable architecture method based on **DARTS**.
 It mainly focuses on reducing the large memory cost of the super-net in one-shot NAS method, which means that it can also be combined with other one-shot NAS method e.g. **ENAS**.
 Different from previous methods that sampling operations, PC-DARTS samples channels of the constructed super-net.
-Interestingly, though we introduced randomness during the search process, the performance of the searched architecture is **better and more stable!** For a detailed description of technical details and experimental results, please refer to our paper:
+Interestingly, though we introduced randomness during the search process, the performance of the searched architecture is **better and more stable than DARTS!** For a detailed description of technical details and experimental results, please refer to our paper:

 [Partial Channel Connections for Memory-Efficient Differentiable Architecture Search](https://arxiv.org/pdf/1907.05737.pdf)